2019 Women's World Cup Preview: What You Need To Know

 When does the Women's World Cup start?

 The tournament begins at the Parc des Princes in Paris, where a strong team from host nation France takes on South Korea in the opening match.
-The schedule ramps up Saturday with three games: Germany vs. China, Spain vs. South Africa, and Norway vs. Nigeria.
+The schedule ramps up Saturday with three games: Germany vs. China, Spain vs. South Africa and Norway vs. Nigeria.

 The U.S. plays its first match on Tuesday against Thailand, then plays Chile on June 16 and Sweden on June 20.